Most of us would agree that a clean home is a more pleasant — and more healthful — place to live than one with dirt, mold and funky smells.

 - Every few weeks, empty the box entirely and scrape off any dried litter.
 Scrub it with hot water, then fill with a mixture of 1 teaspoon chlorine bleach to 1 gallon of hot water.
 Empty and rinse after five minutes, then dry thoroughly with paper towels.

 - Cover the bottom of the box with a thin layer of baking soda before refilling with litter.
-Of course, you could also use a commercial litter-box deodorizer.
-A quick peek on Amazon showed prices ranging from 20 cents $1.27 per ounce.

 8. Hard-water stain remover

 Mineral-saturated water can make some really ugly stains on bathroom porcelain.
 Once again, it’s white vinegar to the rescue.

 The process is super-simple: Apply vinegar, let it sit for a few minutes, scrub and then rinse.
 If it’s a toilet, turn off the water supply and flush until the bowl is mostly drained, then pour in a lot of vinegar and start scrubbing after a few minutes.

 I performed this chore for my chronically ill relative.
 She was delighted, going so far as to say that the newly sparkling porcelain provided “a great sense of peace.”

 You love your golden retriever.
 You do!
 But that eau de canine tends to cling to his doggy bed, and to the sofa he knows he’s not supposed to lie on.

 You love your preteen hockey player.
 You do!
 But that gear bag just plain stinks, even when the uniform has been freshly laundered.